The Difference is Convenience and Rates

 For most business and residential customers, the best path forward is to use the SSO rate as a baseline of market rates – similar to how you would use the MSRP price when shopping for a car.
 The best option to compare and switch energy is to avoid the SSO rate and and use a third party supplier for energy rates.

-EnergyBot has developed a robust website with an energy database that combines historical energy usage data with advanced logic to determine the best energy rates available in specific zip codes (in deregulated markets like Pennsylvania).
+We have developed energy database that combines historical energy usage data with advanced logic to determine the best energy rates available in specific zip codes (in deregulated markets like Ohio).

 By streamlining and digitizing the entire energy shopping process, EnergyBot has dramatically reduced the time for businesses to switch their energy plan – from 2 weeks to just 5 minutes.

-See today's electricity rates for cities in Pennsylvania.
+See today's electricity rates for cities in Ohio.